 35 Foxborough Boulevard

-Rooms are blocked under the name, Wheaton College, President's Commission.
-To guarantee this special rate, you must contact the hotel directly and make your reservations by Thursday, April 4, 2013.
-Hotel directions are available here.
-Directions to Wheaton College and information about how to get around the Norton area are available here.
+Rooms are blocked under the name Wheaton College President's Commission.
+To guarantee this special rate, you must contact the hotel directly and make your reservations by Thursday, April 7, 2016.

-Again, thank you so much for your efforts on behalf of Wheaton and its students.
-I look forward to seeing you on April 25 and 26!
+On behalf of the Wheaton community, I thank you for your involvement and look forward to seeing you on April 28 and 29!

-Questions about your meeting reservations should be directed to Pam Vaz at 508-286-3471 or email@example.com.
-Please contact Susan Kobayashi, Program Manager, President's Commission, and Associate Director of Major Gifts, at 508-286-3462 or firstname.lastname@example.org with questions about the meeting program.
+Questions about your meeting reservations should be directed to Pam Vaz at 508-286-3485 or email@example.com.
+Please contact Lynne Stack, Program Manager, President's Commission and Associate Director of College Advancement at 508-286-3462 or firstname.lastname@example.org with questions about the meeting program.